DP-3T/documents/implementation-profiles/profile.md

        		verify hash			bits-verify	bits
     			padding			*			any padding bits set to 0 if bits-verify +1 not a multiple of 8

 With the partial hash being limited to the number of bits needed for N buckets.

 So this, 1.0, version of the serialisation does not pack the bits; both hashes are padded to the a full byte.
+Version numbers are semantically meaningful.

 ### Cuckoo filter publication

 The filter should be published prefixed by a RFC3161 timestamp.